vlitzke/jekyll-theme-prologue/reading-list.md

 - Albom, Mitch: *The Five People You Meet in Heaven*
 - Ansari, Aziz: *Modern Romance: An Investigation*
 - Atwood, Margaret: *The Handmaid's Tale*
+- Auster, Paul: *Oracle Night*
+- Backman, Fredrik: *Anxious People*
 - Banks, Ian: *The Hanging Garden*
-- Auster, Paul: *Oracle Night*
 - Botton, Alain de: *The Consolations of Philosophy*
+- Bradley, Alan: *The Sweetness at the Bottom of the Pie*
 - Bregman, Rutger: *Utopia for Realists*
 - Brown, Dan: *Angels and Demons*
 - Brown, Dan: *The Da Vinci Code*